viamrobotics/docs/docs/how-tos/sensor-module.md

 {{< expand "An example of getting PM2.5 and PM10 readings over serial from sensor hardware" >}}
 This script is based on the [pms7003 module](https://app.viam.com/module/joyce/pms7003).
-Before creating the module, the following script could have been used to verify the code that gets the readings from the sensor.

 ```python {class="line-numbers linkable-line-numbers"}
 # my-sensor-test.py